auth0/laravel-auth0/docs/Users.md

 ### Integrating the Repository and Model

-Once you have created your repository and model, you can integrate them into your application by updating your `config/auth.php` file:
+Once you have created your repository and model, you can integrate them into your application by updating your `config/auth.php` file and pointing the `repository` key to your repository class.

 ```php
 /**